caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 ### Myth #3: It takes years of dedicated practice to receive any benefits from meditation.
 **Truth:** The benefits of meditation are both immediate and long-term.
 You can begin to experience benefits the first time you sit down to meditate and in the first few days of daily practice.
-Many scientific studies provide evidence that meditation has profound effects on the mind-body physi- ology within just weeks of practice.
+Many scientific studies provide evidence that meditation has profound effects on the mind-body physiology within just weeks of practice.
 For example, a [landmark study][study] led by Harvard University and Massachusetts General Hospital found that as little as eight weeks of meditation not only helped people experience decreased anxiety and greater feelings of calm; it also produced growth in the areas of the brain associated with memory, empathy, sense of self, and stress regulation.